Kohl (cosmetics): Etymology

-The Arabic name كحل DIN formed the Arabic root k-ḥ-l, "to apply kohl."
-Transliteration variants of Arabic dialectal pronunciation include kohl or kuhl.

-The English word alcohol is a loan of the Arabic word (via Middle Latin and French, originally, in the sense "powder of antimony"; the modern meaning is from the 18th century).
+The English word kohl derives from the Arabic kuḥl (كُحْل; also transliterated kuhl), traced to the triliteral root k-ḥ-l (ك-ح-ل).
+Kohl's Arabic name also survives in English by a second route: the word alcohol comes from the same Arabic root (ultimately the verb kahala, "to stain" or "to paint") transmitted through Middle Latin and French, The word originally referred to kohl itself, the finely ground antimony powder, before acquiring its modern definition in the 18th century.

 Middle East and North Africa

 Kohl has been worn traditionally since the Naqada III era (c.
 3100 BCE) by Egyptians of all social classes, originally as protection against eye ailments.
 There was also a belief that darkening the skin around the eyes would protect one from the harsh rays of the sun.

 Archaeological and scientific research established the earliest direct evidence for use of kohl in Sudanese Lower Nubia.
 Lead isotope analysis of kohl samples from C-group and Pan-grave cemeteries in Debeira and Ashkeit, dated to Middle Bronze Age (c.2300 - 1500 BCE), demonstrates that Nubian populations were using and possibly producing kohl, with some materials sourced locally and others imported from Egypt.
 These findings are supported by the discovery of numerous kohl containers and applicators in Nubian graves that predate full Egyptian colonial control.
 The evidence challenges the traditional view that kohl use originated solely in Egypt, highlighting the central role of Nubian societies in development and spread of this iconic cosmetic.